agusputra/programming-test-2/README.md

 ### How do I start the app?

-Start with `npm start`.
+Start with `yarn start`.
 The server will look for any files you add to the `public/` directory.

 ### What libraries/frameworks, packages, tools can I use?